 We searched PubMed/MEDLINE, the Cochrane Library, and Embase for English-language articles published through January 17, 2020.
 Medical Subject Headings were used as search terms when available and keywords when appropriate, focusing on terms to describe relevant populations, tests, interventions, outcomes, and study designs.
 Complete search terms and limits are detailed in Appendix B1.
 Targeted searches for unpublished literature were conducted by searching ClinicalTrials.gov.
 To supplement electronic searches, reference lists of pertinent articles, studies suggested by reviewers, and comments received during public commenting periods were reviewed.
 Studies suggested by peer reviewers or public comment respondents were also be reviewed and, if appropriate, incorporated into the final review.
 The same inclusion and exclusion criteria were used to determine if the new citations should be incorporated into the review.
 Since January 17, 2020, ongoing surveillance was conducted through article alerts and targeted searches of journals to identify major studies published in the interim that might affect the conclusions or understanding of the evidence and the related USPSTF recommendation.
-The last surveillance was conducted on August 5, 2020, and no additional studies meeting eligibility criteria were identified.
+The last surveillance was conducted on November 20, 2020, and two studies of screening test accuracy meeting eligibility criteria were identified.
+One evaluated the HHIE-S and single-question screening,60 and the second evaluated a tablet-based pure tone screening test and a words-in-noise (WIN) test.61 Findings were similar to those reported by other studies of similar screening tests included in this review and did not change conclusions or the strength of evidence.
 All literature search results were managed using EndNoteTM version 9.2 (Thomson Reuters, New York, NY).